homemadearcade/zero/NOTES.md

   'shoot'
   Create Force ( like a bomb type thing )

---

-Collide Relationship needs to be registered last....

 ---

 Default Class, Default Object get placed onto all classes and instance objects when loading the game model